Is Your Website Crawlable by AI? How to Test and Fix AI Bot Access

 AI Crawler User-Agent Company Used By

-GPTBot GPTBot OpenAI ChatGPT, AI search
+GPTBot GPTBot OpenAI Potential model training, separate from ChatGPT search

 PerplexityBot PerplexityBot Perplexity Perplexity AI search

-ClaudeBot ClaudeBot Anthropic Claude
+ClaudeBot ClaudeBot Anthropic Potential model training, separate from Claude search

 Bytespider Bytespider ByteDance TikTok, Doubao